andres-tuells/carnd-term2-mpc/writeup.md

 ```

 ### Timesteps
 I chosed N=10 and dt = 0.1.
 That gives a time window of 1s with ten points to fit the trajectory.
 I tried other values like 20-0.05 and 5-0.2 but it seems 10-0.1 is good enough.
-Time windows cannot be too large because a simplified model losses precission.
+Time windows cannot be too large because a simplified model like our losses precission with time.

 ### Latency
 Be set N=10 and dt=0.1 so every step is 100ms long.
 To take in account the latency of the actuators (they don't transmit the order inmediatly) I included in MPC.cpp: